TelemetryHarbor/harbor-docs/docs/api/gps-data.md

 - Use the same timestamp for both latitude and longitude values.
 - Use distinct sensor_id values for latitude and longitude (e.g., "sen_lat" and "sen_long").
-- The bee_id should correspond to the device sending the GPS data.
+- The ship_id should correspond to the device sending the GPS data.

 ## Example GPS Data Submission

 When submitting GPS data, you would include two separate data points for each location update: one for latitude and one for longitude.
-Both would share the same timestamp and bee_id, but have different sensor_id values.
+Both would share the same timestamp and ship_id, but have different sensor_id values.

 This format allows you to submit GPS coordinates as part of your regular sensor data stream, enabling seamless integration of location data with other sensor readings.